lederman/Prol/README.md

 # Project Status
 **This code is under development** and it is still being tested.
-The current version to not implement the classic one-dimensional Prolate Spheroidal Wave Functions (PSWF), which we plan to add in the future.
+The current version does not implement the classic one-dimensional Prolate Spheroidal Wave Functions (PSWF), which we plan to add in the future.
 Currently, only a MATLAB implementation is available.
 We plan to add a more comprehensive implementation in FORTRAN, and interfaces for Julia and Python.

 # Documentation